Effortless IT automation of cloud and on-premises infrastructure

 Frequently asked questions about Automanage

-Automanage enrolls, configures, and monitors the entire lifecycle of dev/test and production VMs for products, services, and features such as Azure Security Center, update management, change tracking, VM inventory, desired state configuration, guest configuration, automation accounts, and log analytics.
+Automanage enrolls, configures, and monitors the entire lifecycle of dev/test and production VMs for products, services, and features such as Azure Security Center, update management, change tracking, IT automation, VM inventory, desired state configuration, guest configuration, automation accounts, and log analytics.

 In addition, Automanage configures Azure Backup and VM insights monitoring when using the Azure Virtual Machine Best Practices–Production configuration profile.

 During the Automanage preview, Microsoft Antimalware for Azure Cloud Services and Virtual Machines—as well as security baselines—is included for Windows Server VMs through desired state configuration and guest configuration.
 Linux VMs will not have Microsoft Antimalware for Azure or auto-remediation, and the security baseline will be audit-only.